Executive Orders Relating to Indian Reservations from 1855 to 1912

 This ProQuest database includes claims presented to Congress and/or brought before the Court of Claims before 1948, Indian Claims Commission documents for the years 1948-1978 including briefs, docket books, decisions, expert testimony, oral transcripts, and for the years post-1978 claims brought before the US Court of Claims (through 1982) and US Court of Federal Claims (through 2006), documents related to post-2006 settlement of claims, legislative histories and congressional publications directly related to Indian claims including Congressional publications indexed by docket numbers, important Supreme Court decisions, and maps.
 It is available on campus and remotely with an ASURITE password.

 American Indian Law in a Nutshell (William C. Canby, 2020)

 This Nutshell is an overview of federal Indian law and policy, tribal governments, treaties, gaming, claims to water and land, etc. It is available in print in the Law Library and on West Academic (available on campus or with West Academic account).

 This treatise covers federal Indian law, focusing on the relationship among tribes, the states, and the federal government within the context of civil and criminal jurisdiction, as well as areas of resource management and government structure.
+The Law Library has it in print.
 It is available electronically on Lexis (Lexis password required).
 The 1940 edition is also freely available on the University of Oklahoma’s website as well as on HeinOnline (available on campus and remotely with ASURITE).

 Documents of United States Indian Policy (Francis Paul Prucha, 2000)